Why are nursing homes so vulnerable to COVID-19?

 - transfers of residents from hospitals and other settings

 These factors make nursing homes potential breeding grounds for viral and bacterial diseases, especially given chronic problems with infection control that predate the pandemic.
 According to a recent federal report, 4 in 5 nursing homes surveyed between 2013 and 2017 were cited for deficiencies in infection prevention and control.
 Half were cited more than once during that time.

 What's being done about it?

-The Centers for Medicare & Medicaid Services (CMS) and the Centers for Disease Control and Prevention (CDC) have issued guidance on reducing the spread of COVID-19 in nursing homes.
-Facilities have been instructed to:
+The Centers for Medicare & Medicaid Services (CMS) and the Centers for Disease Control and Prevention (CDC) issued guidance on reducing the spread of COVID-19 in nursing homes.
+Facilities were instructed to:

 - strictly limit visitation